newsch/automobileanalytics/docs/index.md

 ### Recognizing movements
 Automobile Analytics focused on a few basic driving behaviors such as, turning, braking, starting and stopping.
 Using a dashboard mounted phone, we can utilize accelerometer data to identify if the vehicle is turning too sharply, stopping too hard, starting in a not smooth manner, or shifting in an unsettling way.

-After smoothing the data with a low-pass filter, various movements can be recognized by analyzing the
+After smoothing the data with a low-pass filter, various movements can be recognized by analyzing the acceleration along various axes

 <img src="img/turn_corrected_acc.svg" alt="Car-Phone Reference Frames" width="400" style="text-align:center;">